hubert10/plot-delineation-workflow/README.md

-# [TF 2.X] Mask R-CNN for Plot Delineation as an application of Object detection and Segmentation
+# [TF 2.X] Mask R-CNN for Plot Delineation as an application of Object detection and Semantic Segmentation.

+What we are trying to do here is that we take our images and we divide them into overlapping patches, andin that overallaped region, we are blending them in a Gaussian way  to get smooths predictions.

 [Notice] : The original mask-rcnn uses the tensorflow 1.X version.
 I modified it for tensorflow 2.X version.

 ### Development Environment